MethSCAn

 methscan scan --threads 4 filtered_data VMRs.bed

 We use the option --threads 4 in order to run the program on 4 CPU threads in parallel.
 If you want to use all available threads, simply omit the --threads option altogether.
-The result is a BED-file that lists the genomic coordinates (chromosome, start, end) of regions where methylation is variable between cells, as well as the methylation variance of the region:
+The result is a BED-like file that lists the genomic coordinates (chromosome, start, end) of regions where methylation is variable between cells, as well as the methylation variance of the region:

 2 3194798 3197978 0.07718534715010719